The museum ship Pommern

-“If you are in Mariehamn, a visit to Pommern is a must.
-To experience and with your own minds get to walk around in the well-signposted and well-documented ship awakens both imagination and curiosity.”
+“If you are on Åland, a visit to the Pommern is a must.
+Experiencing and walking around the well-signposted and well-documented ship with your own senses awakens both imagination and curiosity.”

-Beneath the Badhusparken in Mariehamn’s western harbor lies the Tall ship Pommern, which is one of the few tall ships left in the world in her class.
-She is still there, reminding us of Mariehamn’s bygone times as home port for the large sailing fleets the shipowners in Åland once had.
+Below the Badhusparken in the western harbor of Mariehamn lies the barque Pommern, one of the few remaining sailing ships in the world.
+She lies there quietly, reminding us of Mariehamn’s bygone days as the home port for the large sailing fleets once owned by Åland’s shipowners.

-Pommern was sold in 1906 and had two different owners during the years 1906-1923.
-After the end of the First World War, Greece received Pommern as a war price.
-The Åland shipping company Gustaf Erikson was told that she was for sale in the Dutch city of Delfiz and sent a ship inspector.
-The purchase was made almost immediately and Gustaf Erikson bought the Pommern from the Greek state for £ 3900.
-Even at that time it was quite a lot of money.
+Pommern was sold in 1906 and had two different owners between 1906 and 1923.
+After the end of World War I, Greece received Pommern as war reparations. Åland’s shipowner Gustaf Erikson learned that she was for sale in the Dutch city of Delfzijl and sent a ship inspector.
+The purchase was made almost immediately, and Gustaf Erikson bought Pommern from the Greek state for £3,900, which was quite a lot of money even at that time.

-Welcome to the tall ship Pommern!
+Welcome to the museum ship Pommern!

 Photo & Text: Björn Pettersson

-Facts from: “Se Åland” and Pommerns website
+Facts from: See Åland and Pommern’s website

 Facts about Pommern

-• Launched: 13 January 1903
+• Launched: January 13, 1903

-• Length: 89.18 meters in the waterline, 94.67 meters in total
+• Length: 89.18 meters at the waterline, 94.67 meters overall

-• Width: 13.21 meters
+• Beam: 13.21 meters

-• Depth: 6,2 meters
+• Draft: 6.2 meters

 • Sail area: 3240 m²